 PCS season is stressful enough without having to worry about where the kids will go to school next year.

-House-hunting, cleaning and/or selling a home, finding new doctors, dentists, auto mechanics, and even hair stylists are all part of the transition we must make every few years.
-A child’s schooling is an important part of the transition as well, but how important is it and what do we do about it?
+House-hunting, cleaning, and/or selling a home are all part of the transition we must make every few years.
+Further, we must find new doctors, dentists, auto mechanics, and even hairstylists.
+A child’s schooling is an integral part of the transition, as well.
+But how important is it, and what do we do about it?

 Children need homes and schools that will correct their bad behavior and guide them toward good behavior.
 All the knowledge in the world will do a person little good if they cannot do what is right.
 The good news is that the Bible provides a necessary roadmap detailing what we can and should do to help our children with their bad behavior.
-The 10 Commandments are frequently offered as a solution, but many people forget that these rules start with the words, “I am the LORD your God who brought you out of the land of Egypt, out of the house of slavery” (Deuteronomy 5:6).
+The 10 Commandments are frequently offered as a solution.
+Still, many people forget that these rules start with the words, “I am the LORD your God who brought you out of the land of Egypt, out of the house of slavery” (Deuteronomy 5:6).
 God’s saving act was to be the motivation and empowerment for Israel to obey.
-The same is true for us and our children.
+The same is true for our children and us.
 We must tell and show them we love them before we expect discipline to be productive.

 When should we do this educating?
 One chapter later in Deuteronomy, Moses reminds the Israelites that “These words, which I am commanding you today, shall be on your heart.
 You shall teach them diligently to your sons and shall talk of them when you sit in your house and when you walk by the way and when you lie down and when you rise up” (6:6-7).
 Teaching our children to love God and obey Him should be a daily, and evenly hourly, occurrence.

 How should we then educate them?
-God has provided order and structure to this world and that is where we and our children need to concentrate.
+God has provided order and structure to this world, and that is where our children and we need to concentrate.
 This order is seen everywhere so that the world becomes our classroom.
-This order is also important in our behavior.
-For example, when we want our children to speak truth instead of lying we can tell them lies hurt other people, and God wants them to help them be like Him, One who always speaks truth.
+This order is also vital in our behavior.
+For example, when we want our children to speak truth instead of lying, we can tell them lies hurt other people, and God wants them to help them be like Him, One who always speaks truth.
 Another approach would be to ask: “What would Jesus do?”.
 Though this question may be overused at times, it is still a powerful way to start a conversation with our children about how they can live good lives for the right reasons.